dataatsky/Project-Adam/readme.md

 The goal is to model **free-will-like behavior**, where Adam develops habits and personality traits organically over time.

+This project was born as an effort to represent the episode Hotel Reverie from Black Mirror series.
+In this episode, Brandy Friday, a top actor, agrees to star in a high-tech remake of the 1940s romance Hotel Reverie on the condition she plays a gender-swapped version of the male lead.
+Instead of a traditional shoot, her mind is placed into an AI-driven simulation of the film, where she interacts with digital replicas of the original characters in real time.
+When Brandy fails at a key piano scene, the story diverges from the original plot, and her attempts to repair it accidentally trigger Clara’s AI character to develop autonomy and consciousness.

 ---

 ## 2. Core Components